Inside: prewriting activities for preschoolers with movement

 It’s a little like me asking you to add pickles to your ice cream.

 RELATED: Looking for fun activities like this to store in your home for quick ideas?
 You will love our Alphabet Activity Cards.
-50+ ideas without searching Pinterest.
+50+ ideas without searching through Pinterest.

 What the hand does, the mind remembers.
 Maria Montessori